tablelandnetwork/docs/docs/sdk/registry/subscribe.md

 ## Controller changes

 The `set-controller` event type allows you to subscribe to change to the table's access controller.
-The data returned from the `event` is what's included in a standard on-chain event log, such as the block number/hash, transaction index/arguments, event name/signature, etc.
+The data returned from the `event` is what's included in a standard onchain event log, such as the block number/hash, transaction index/arguments, event name/signature, etc.

 ```js
 listener.on("set-controller", function (event) {